The Heron and the Hippo

 This story first appeared in my email newsletter.
-If you enjoy it, please make sure to sign up at the bottom of the post so you don’t miss out on more like this!
+If you enjoy it, please make sure to sign up so you don’t miss out on more like this!

 I know what you’re thinking but no, “The Heron & The Hippo” isn’t the name of some fancy bistro pub.
 It’s the title of a little story from Kruger I want to tell you about.
 Make yourself a hot drink and settle in – I’m in the mood to ramble on a bit.